Minh Mạng: Conquests and ethnic minority policy

-During this time from 1820s to 1830s, for unknown reasons, French geographers and mapmakers was tending in incorporating whole Laos into Vietnam on their maps.
-Other contemporary geography authors, such as Aaron Arrowsmith (fl.
-1780–1823) and Conrad Malte-Brun (fl.
-1800–1826), claimed a bloating Empire of Annam consisted of several states, including Laos, either being conquered or vassal.
-Later, Paul Doumer (fl.
-1897–1902) admitted the cartographic error that during the apogee of Minh Mang's empire, the Vietnamese court could only have exerted its control or influence over Tonkin, Annam, Cochinchina, and Cambodia, but not Laos.
-The Lao Kingdoms of Mekong Basin in fact still maintained their independence in diplomacy with Vietnam.

 Minh Mang sent troops to crushed a rebellion in Cambodia in 1820, then incorporated Cambodia into Vietnam in 1834 as the new Tây Thành province.
 Since then, until his death, Minh Mang had been trying to force the Cambodians to adopt Vietnamese culture by the cultural assimilation progress of what historian David P. Chandler dubbed The Vietnamization of Cambodia.
 Siamese accounts describe that Khmer nobles in Phnom Penh was forced to dress like Vietnamese, abide to Vietnamese laws, and were called "the new Yuon (Viet)".
 Cambodian revolts were put down brutally.
 Douglas Johnson recalled year 1836 as the momentum marked the greatest territorial extent of the Vietnamese empire, also high point of its stability which most revolts in Minh Mang's realm had been suppressed.
 However, continuous uprisings in Cambodia, Tonkin, and wars with Siam put Minh Mang's expansion to an query, as all sides became exhausted.